matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

 # Deploying Proxies

-The plugin supports three types of proxies: Transparent upgradable proxies, uups proxies and beacon proxies.
+The plugin supports three types of proxies: Transparent upgradable proxies, UUPS proxies, and beacon proxies.

 Upgradability methods are all part of the `zkUpgrades` property in the `HardhatRuntimeEnvironment` and you only need to interact with it in order to deploy or upgrade your contracts.